 This policy sets expectations for graduate students supported on an assistantship (teaching, research, or other).
 We use the abbreviations TA and RA, respectively, for Teaching Assistant and Research Assistant.
-We use the term course coordinator to refer to the overall coordinator of large multi-section courses, the term supervisor to refer to the direct faculty supervisor for an assistant, and the term Mathskeller coordinator to refer to the faculty director of the Mathskeller (math tutoring center).
+We use the term course coordinator to refer to the overall coordinator of large multi-section courses, the term supervisor to refer to the direct faculty supervisor for an assistant, and the term Mathskeller coordinator to refer to the Mathskeller (math tutoring center).